temporalio/documentation/docs/typescript/workflows.md

 wf.setHandler(MySignal, handlerFn2); // replaces handlerFn1
 ```

-If you are familiar with Rxjs, you are free to wrap your Signal and Query into Observables if you wish, or you could dynamically reassign the listener based on your business logic/Workflow state.
+If you are familiar with [RxJS](https://rxjs.dev/), you are free to wrap your Signal and Query into Observables if you wish, or you could dynamically reassign the listener based on your business logic/Workflow state.

 </details>